scottohara/loot/README.md

 1. Concatenates `/src/**/*.js` => `app.js`, minifies it, fingerprints it, and writes it to `/public/app-{hash}.js` along with source maps
 2. Concatenates 3rd-party vendor scripts => `vendor.js`, minifies it, fingerprints it, and writes it to `/public/vendor-{hash}.js` along with source maps
 3. Compiles all `/src/**/*.less` files, concatenates to `app.css`, minifies it, fingerprints it, and writes it to `/public/app-{hash}.css` along with source maps
-4. Concatenates 3rd-party vendor `*.css` => 'vendor.css`, minifies it, fingerprints it, and writes it to `/public/vendor-{hash}.css` along with source maps
+4. Concatenates 3rd-party vendor `*.css` => `vendor.css`, minifies it, fingerprints it, and writes it to `/public/vendor-{hash}.css` along with source maps
 5. Copies any static assets (eg. fonts) to `/public`
 6. Injects the fingerprinted file names into `index.html`

 Running Tests
 =============
 Frontend specs are implemented using [mocha](http://visionmedia.github.io/mocha/)+[chai](http://chaijs.com/)+[sinon](http://sinonjs.org/).

 Three gulp tasks are available to run the test suite:

 1. `gulp bdd` (or simply `gulp`, as `bdd` is the default task) watches for any file changes and runs the full test suite
 2. `gulp src` does the same, but includes [instanbul](http://gotwarlost.github.io/istanbul/) code coverage reporting.
 Summary coverage reports are written to stdout, and detailed HTML reports are available in `/loot/coverage/index.html`
-3. `gulp test` does the same as `gulp src`, except it runs the test and coverage analysis against the built files in `/public` instead of against the original files
+3. `gulp test` does the same as `gulp src`, except it runs the test suite and coverage analysis against the built files in `/public` instead of against the original files

 (Note: `gulp src` will be deprecated once instanbul & karma-coverage add proper support for source maps in the HTML reports)